RachaelSumner/VisualLTP/README.md

 LTP_Baseline.m is used for pre-tetanus and post-tetanus blocks

 LTP_Horizontal_Tetanus.m and LTP_Vertical_Tetanus.m are for administering the high-frequency visual stimulation or photic tetanus.
-Using either horizontal or vertical sine-gratings allows for the testing of specificity of input
+Using either horizontal or vertical sine-gratings allows for the testing of specificity of input.

 This code implements the paradigm as described in: